Covid 19 Australia: NSW records 21,151 new cases, six deaths as Omicron outbreak spikes - NZ Herald

 NSW Health Minister Brad Hazzard warned two weeks ago that the state could hit 25,000 cases a day "by the end of January" based on University of NSW modelling, but that figure has almost been recorded a month earlier.

-There are now 763 in hospital with the virus, 69 of which are in intensive care.
+There are now 763 people in hospital with the virus, 69 of whom are in intensive care.

 In NSW, 95 per cent of people aged 16 and over have received a first dose of the vaccine, while 93.5 per cent are fully vaccinated.